 Exams: Fridays we generally have an Early Final Exam.
-Exams are worth about 26 out of the 45 total points.
+Exams are worth about 25 out of the 45 total points.
 These normally last the whole class.
-On the last Final Exam day it will be for roughly two hours.
+On the last Final Exam day it will be for roughly three hours.
 As you pass each part of the final, you lock in your score on that point and never have to take that part of the test again.
 Until you pass, you can retake each part over and over right up to the end of the semester.

 Exams are closed-book, closed-notes, closed-Google, closed-neighbor.
+You can bring blank paper.
 Some memorization is definitely required.
+Practice helps.